 Here is the origin of flamenco dress or gypsy, which became traditional to attend the fair from 1929, thanks also to the professionalization of flamenco, which took this attire as their own.

 The proposal of fun and folkloric atmosphere invades every year the Real of the April Fair in Seville, a fair with several streets full of booths adorned with lanterns and details of Andalusian style, where you eat, dance and sing and flamenco Acquires a leading role.
 A date that attracts thousands of tourists from all over the world willing to enjoy this festive atmosphere.

 If you visit Seville during these days and, in addition to the fair you want to see a unique flamenco show, keep in mind the proposal of our Tablao Flamenco El Palacio Andaluz, where you can enjoy a unique show while you dine and also visit our exhibition space where we have a recreation of a Sevillian house.
-We have special discounts for online reservations.
-We will wait for you!
+Book now!

 © 2023 El Palacio Andaluz.
 All rights reserved.